Vote-by-Mail Ballot Information

 Deadline to Request a Vote-by-Mail Ballot

-A request for a Vote-by-Mail ballot to be mailed to a voter must be received in the elections office no later than 5 p.m. on the sixth day before an election.
+A request for a Vote-by-Mail ballot to be mailed to a voter must be received in the elections office no later than 5 p.m. on the tenth day before an election.

 Requesting a Vote-by-Mail Ballot (F.S.101.62)

 A Vote-by-Mail ballot may be requested for a specific election or for all elections.(NEW) Vote-by-Mail Ballot requests are good through two(2) regularly scheduled general elections.
 The request can be made in person, by mail, by telephone, or on this website.
 Only the voter or a designated member of his or her immediate family or legal guardian can request a Vote-by-Mail ballot for the voter.
 Immediate family means the voter's spouse, the parent, child, grandparent, or sibling of the voter or of the voter's spouse, or legal guardian.
 A request from the voter must include the following information: